Sawston: Prehistory

 Although the current village of Sawston has only existed as anything more than a hamlet for 400 to 600 years, there is evidence for a settlement in the vicinity dating back to the early Bronze Age almost 5,000 years ago.
 The northern high-ground in Sawston would have been the only vantage point from which to view the ancient Hill figures discovered in the Wandlebury section of the Wheatsheaf Duxford.

 Domesday Book

 In the Domesday Book of 1086, Sawston is recorded as being in the hundred of Whittlesford and the county of Cambridgeshire.
 It is recorded to have 38 households, placing it in the top 20% of settlements in terms of population.
-Divided among three owners—Count Robert of Mortain, Geoffrey de Mandeville, and Eudo the steward—Sawston's social fabric comprised lords, villagers, smallholders, and even slaves.
+Divided among three owners – Count Robert of Mortain, Geoffrey de Mandeville, and Eudo the steward – Sawston's social fabric comprised lords, villagers, smallholders, and slaves.
 The land was primarily used for agriculture, with ploughlands, meadows, and mills contributing to its annual valuation of £19 for all lands.
-Before the Norman Conquest of 1066, the previous overlords of Sawston where some of the notable figures in England including: Earl Harold and King Edward.
+Before the Norman Conquest of 1066, the previous overlords of Sawston wer notable figures in England including Earl Harold and King Edward.